ififfy/flipflip/docs/config.md

 * `Show Adv Easing Controls` - enables controls for advanced [easings](effects.md) in effects
 * `Show Audio Info` - when enabled, [audio information](audio_tagging#tagging-a-track) will appear during playback when a track changes.
   * _This only ever applies to the first playlist_
+* `Clone Grid Videos Directly` - when enabled, cloned grid cells will use a copy of the actual video file, instead of a canvas.
+This may improve video framerate, but will remove absolute synchronization.
 ---
+* `Prioritize Performance/Loading`
+  * `Prioritize Performance` - This mode will prioritize smooth playback, while taking a longer time to load
+  * `Prioritize Loading` - This mode will prioritize loading times, but may cause stuttering during playback.
 * `Confirm Scene Delete` - Disabling this will hide the confirmation dialog when deleting a Scene.
 * `Portable Mode` - Portable Mode will save a copy of your data in the same directory as the FlipFlip executable, as well as the default save path.
 This needs to be enabled on each machine.